Visitor guide

 Should I add the Pont d'Avignon combo?

 Most first-time visitors should add the Pont d'Avignon.
-Both the palace-only ticket and the combo ticket include the Pontifical Gardens (Avignon Tourisme bundles them with palace entry by default), so the combo's added value is the Pont Saint-Bénézet itself — the bridge of the 'Sur le pont d'Avignon' nursery rhyme.
-The official Avignon Tourisme combo rate is €17 vs €14.50 for palace-only, so adding the bridge costs only €2.50 at operator prices.
+Both the palace-only ticket and the combo ticket include the Pontifical Gardens (the Palais des Papes bundles them with palace entry by default), so the combo's added value is the Pont Saint-Bénézet itself — the bridge of the 'Sur le pont d'Avignon' nursery rhyme.
+The official the Palais des Papes combo rate represents a meaningful saving over buying components separately, so adding the bridge costs only a small supplement at operator prices.
 The Pont d'Avignon is a 12th-century medieval bridge, originally 22 arches across the Rhône, of which only 4 arches and the Saint-Nicolas chapel survive today; it has been a UNESCO listing in its own right since 1995.
 It takes 30 to 45 minutes to walk and photograph.

 Skip the combo if you have less than three hours total in Avignon, or if you actively dislike short outdoor sites.
 The bridge is fully exposed, so heavy rain or extreme heat (Avignon regularly hits 38°C in July) can make it uncomfortable.
 The palace is largely indoors and weather-independent.
 For visitors with mobility limitations, the bridge has a flat surface but the palace's rampart walk is the more accessible photo opportunity.
 Combo visitors usually report the Pont d'Avignon as the trip's photo moment, but the Palais des Papes as the trip's intellectual highlight.